NHQ/scripts/manuscript/childrens_play.md

 MOM: So, what do we do now?
 BOWDIE: Maybe there is hope for peace and acceptance between or worlds yet.
 MOM: I suppose that they can all have sleepovers and parties.
-BOWDIEL: And they can go for a ride on my dragon sometime.
+BOWDIEL: And they can go for a ride on my dragon.
 And maybe they can even go swimming in Rubshubshub’s mote sometime.
 Don’t you think so, Rub— (They look to RUB, who has been crying.)
 My dear Gargoyle, what is the matter?
-RUB: All I ever wanted was to start a war with the humans like my great, great, great, great, great, great, great, great… Grand-Gargoyle did.
+RUB: All I ever wanted was to start a war with the humans like my great, great,  Grand-Gargoyle did.
 MOM: But why would you want to do that?
 Look, we can all get along just fine.
 RUB: Because humans don’t like us Gargoyles.
 MOM: Why do you think that?